rockthejvm/rockthejvm-site/src/content/articles/learning-doobie-for-the-greater-good.md

 Here, we use the fact that the type `ConnectionIO[A]` is a _monad_, which means we can chain operations on it through a sequence of calls to `flatMap` and `map` methods.

-Doobie allows us to insert more than one row at a time.
+doobie allows us to insert more than one row at a time.
 However, to do so, we have to desugar the `sql` interpolator and the subsequent call to the `run` method.
 So, let's first remove the syntactic sugar:

 ```scala
 val name = "John Travolta"